 In addition, Ms. Hayes maintains an active pro bono practice.
 She has represented a charitable organization in connection with protecting its intellectual property, including trademark registration, and volunteers with the Lawyers' Committee for Civil Rights Under Law to ensure eligible voters' access to participate in elections.

 Prior to joining Holland & Knight, Ms. Hayes clerked for the Honorable Marcia Morales Howard in the U.S. District Court for the Middle District of Florida.
 She was involved in both bench and jury trials in criminal and civil cases and worked on a variety of matters involving the application of federal and state law related to business torts, labor and employment issues, securities litigation and insurance matters.

 While in law school, Ms. Hayes served as the executive articles editor for the Florida Law Review.
-She also served as a teaching assistant for legal writing and appellate advocacy courses.
-In addition, Ms. Hayes tutored first-year students in criminal law and civil procedure.
+She also served as a teaching assistant for legal writing and appellate advocacy courses, and tutored first-year students in criminal law and civil procedure.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.